tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 Ton paid...
 Tiny to collab?
 I could hardly believe what I was reading.
 I opened his e-mail client next.

 *"Ton if you send us the money, we have no problem at all donating back to you on stream.
-It's no sweat off my back and if it generates some clips or content for you then it's a win win****." -Carbon***
+It's no sweat off my back and if it generates some clips or content for you then it's a win win."* -Carbon

-The donations from *Carbondrinker *and the other big streamers were fake...
-Ton had planned it to generate clips and views?
+The donations from *Carbondrinker* and the other big streamers were fake?
+Ton had planned it to generate clips and views.

 I felt like I had been betrayed.
 It was all fake...